prajwalnl/aks_deploy/README.md

 > [!WARNING]
 > Be cautious about creating resources in Azure and delete all resources after use.

-Create an Azure resource group and Azure service principal with a "Contributor" role for that resource group.
+Create an Azure resources using azure CLI in different machine.

-1. Run the below command, follow the instructions, and log in to your Azure account.
+1. Run the below commands, follow the instructions, and log in to your Azure account.
 	```
 	az login --use-device-code
 	```